 The cave is accessible since 1884, and approach is possible only by boat.
-The coastal sea belt is rich fishing area.
+The coastal sea belt is a rich fishing area.

-The island of Bisevo is famous excursion site: one-day excursions are organized from Komiza and Vis, but also from other islands in vicinity.
+The island of Bisevo is a famous excursion site: one-day excursions are organized from Komiza and Vis, but also from other islands in vicinity.

 Looking for Bacvice beach apartments?
 Here are some best ones: